matus-kocik/django-template/README.md

     See the [Optional: VS Code Settings](#optional-vs-code-settings) section for more details.

+9. (Optional) Learn about the CI/CD Workflow:

+    See the [Continuous Integration and Deployment (CI/CD)](#continuous-integration-and-deployment-cicd) section for details.

+## Continuous Integration and Deployment (CI/CD)

+This template uses **GitHub Actions** to automate testing, linting, and dependency management for every `push` or `pull request` to the `main` branch.

+### Key Steps in the Workflow

+   1. **Install Dependencies**
+      Dependencies are installed using Poetry with the `--no-root` flag to skip packaging the template project itself.

+   2. **Run Black**
+      Ensures the code adheres to Black’s formatting standards.

+   3. **Run Ruff**
+      Checks the codebase for linting issues.

+   4. **Run isort**
+      Ensures all imports are correctly sorted.

+   5. **Run MyPy**
+      Checks type annotations in the codebase.

+   6. **Run Pytest**
+      Executes all unit tests to ensure the project behaves as expected.

+### Viewing Workflow Status

+   1. Navigate to the **Actions** tab in the repository on GitHub.
+   2. Select the latest workflow run for detailed logs and results.

+If a workflow fails, the logs in **GitHub Actions** will help you diagnose the issue.

 ## 🧪 Running Tests

 To run all tests in the project, use: